batyapollack/CandyShop/README.md

 - The shopping cart is saved in localStorage.
 - You can add to the shopping cart some sweets of the same type.
 - You can search for a particular candy from the candy list.
-- Sweets can be deleted from the shopping cart.
+- Sweets can be deleted from shopping cart.